JDL-84/LeonardoRickRoll/README.md

 # LeonardoRickRoll
 BadUsb - Leonardo - Arduino - Rick Roll

-Sinmple Arduino script for testing the Leonardo USB (badUsb Beetle).
+Simple Arduino script for testing the Leonardo USB (badUsb Beetle).

 If connected to a Windows PC, it will attempt to run the Powershell Rick Roll from http://www.leeholmes.com/.
 URLs have been changed to point to this repo.